-Alongside finalising the strategic assessment the Leadership Group will received a Tactical Assessment of all the activities undertaken during the same six months designed to address the priorities identified in 2005.
+Alongside the finalising of the strategic assessment the Leadership Group will received a Tactical Assessment of all the activities undertaken during the same six months designed to address the priorities identified in 2005.
 The Tactical Assessment and the Strategic Assessment will provide the partnership with all the evidence required to complete a partnership plan for 2008/2009.